 Actionable steps:

-• Track your speech: For one day, notice gossip, self-criticism, or negativity and choose kinder, truthful language.
+- Track your speech: for one day, notice gossip or self-criticism and choose kinder, truthful language.

-• Detach from others’ reactions: When hurt, remind yourself their response reflects their inner world, not your worth.
+- Detach from others’ reactions: when hurt, remember their response reflects their inner world, not your worth.

 Ideal for breaking patterns of conflict, self-judgment, or misunderstandings.